How the MMIWG inquiry brought clarity to one Nunavik mother

 Alacie Inukpuk isn’t missing and wasn’t murdered, but she’s gone.

-And while her mother grieves her daughter’s loss and wants justice, Jeannie Sappa says she can at least understand why.
+And while the girl’s mother grieves her painful loss, Jeannie Sappa says she can at least understand why.

 That’s in part thanks to the hundreds of testimonies, her own included, that made it to the national inquiry looking into the stories behind Canada’s missing and murdered Indigenous women.